wxMaxima-developers/wxmaxima/Doxygen/Readme.md

 Objects that are broken apart this way technically aren't displayed any more.
 Instead the lists of objects they contain are.
-If an object isn't broken apart it is displayed directly and automatically handles displaying all of its contents.x
+If an object isn't broken apart it is displayed directly and automatically handles displaying all of its contents.

 Naming rules
 ------------